 That being said, let´s dig in deeper to learn more about these Internet Marketing Tools, which conform what is known as P.P.C.
 Management.

+General Rules of P.P.C.
+Advertising

 P.P.C.
 Bid Management

 The Highest Bidder gets to be on the top of The Search Result Listing and The Second Highest Bidder, of course, gets the next top listing and so on.
 Every time a visitor clicks on your website; you will have to pay the same amount that you bid on that particular Keyword.